Menu

 What investors particularly appreciate about litigation funding is the balance between calculable risks and above-average returns.
 While many investment classes struggle with volatility and market uncertainty, the returns here are based on clearly defined legal prospects of success — not on daily price movements or interest rate decisions.

-In practice, this means that only cases with solid evidence, realistic damage claims, and strategically well-prepared legal representation are even considered for funding.
+In practice, we see that more than 90% of submitted cases never pass this initial screening.
+Most fail not because the claim is weak in theory, but because evidence, enforceability, or procedural leverage is insufficient in real-world court dynamics.
 Platforms like AEQUIFIN handle this complex selection process in advance.
 This does not protect investors from every risk but reduces uncertainty to an economically acceptable level.

 It is precisely this combination of legal pre-screening and structural participation logic that opens up exceptional return opportunities.
 Typically, investor returns — depending on the course of the case — range between 100% and 1,000% on the invested capital.
 Unlike traditional interest-bearing products or stocks, the payout amount is not determined by market movements but by the agreed participation rate and the actual settlement proceeds.